 Step 2: Make a Plan

 You need a plan in order to make your business idea a reality.
 In other words, you already have the ideas and methods, procedures and a vision, but it is all in your head.
-A business plan is a blueprint, your ideas in a written format, that will guide your business from the start-up phase through establishment and eventually business growth, and it is a must-have for all new businesses.
+A business plan is a blueprint, your ideas in a written format, that will guide your business from the start-up phase through establishment and eventually business growth.
+You may wonder if you really need a business plan.
+There are four reasons

 The good news is that you don’t have to write a book about it, start with one page and go from there.
 Fortunately, there are different types of business plans for different types of businesses.
 Check the SBA